-Hooghly also known as Hugli or Hooghly-Chuchura is one of the few places in India that features remnant culture based influences of several civilizations like Portuguese, Dutch and British.
-After the Mughal empire signs of which can still be seen at Hooghly, the British Raj started spreading its roots in India at places like Kolkata, Haldia and Hooghly.
+Hooghly, also known as Hugli or Hooghly-Chuchura, is one of the few places in India that features remnant culture-based influences of several civilizations like Portuguese, Dutch and British.
+After the Mughal empire was wiped out, the British Raj started spreading its roots in India at places like Kolkata, Haldia and Hooghly.

-Hooghly today is a prosperous river port and is just a few kilometers from Kolkata the state capital.
-North 24 Praganas is accessible from Hughli using the river ferry service.
+Hooghly by river Hooghly today is a prosperous river port and is just a few kilometres from Kolkata, the state capital.
+North 24 Parganas is accessible from Hugli using the river ferry service.
 In fact, Hooghly is situated wholly on the banks of the river Bhagirathi.
-Hooghly is also known as just River Hooghly.
+Hooghly is also known as just river Hooghly.

 Over the years Hooghly has become an extended suburb of Kolkata.
 It serves as a good one day trip to make especially if one is visiting Kolkata.
 Most of the important tourist destinations in Kolkata are well within driving distance of Hooghly.
 A few of the local destinations to mention are the Bandel Church and the Hooghly Imambara.

-The locals of Hooghly are very modernized, metropolitan in their ways.
+The locals of Hooghly are very modernized and metropolitan in their ways.
 The Chinsurah N.S.
-Road is the place to head to where one can find all the latest brands in fashion, technilogy and restaurants to spoil your appetite silly.
-One cannot miss the local Bengali cuisine served at Hooghly especially the delicious seafood.
+Road is the place to head to where one can find all the latest brands in fashion, technology and restaurants to spoil your appetite silly.
+One cannot miss the local Bengali cuisine served at Hooghly, especially the delicious seafood.

 The people in Hooghly celebrate festivals with much pomp and excitement.
-The major festivals ceebrated here are Durga Puja, Kali Puja, Dussera and Diwali.
-The city is decked up during these festivals and the colours are awe inspiring.
+The major festivals celebrated here are Durga Puja, Kali Puja, Dussehra and Diwali.
+The city is decked up during these festivals and the colours are awe-inspiring.